ibm-cloud-docs/cis/managing-for-security.md

 ## Best practice 1: Secure your origin IP addresses
 {: #best-practice-secure-origin-ip-address}

 When a subdomain uses {{site.data.keyword.cis_short_notm}} for proxying, all traffic is protected because {{site.data.keyword.cis_short_notm}} responds with specific IP addresses that are associated with it.
-This process helps ensure that you connect to CIS proxies first, which hides your original IP addresses.
+This process ensures you to connect to CIS proxies first, which hides your original IP addresses.

 ### Use {{site.data.keyword.cis_short_notm}} proxies for all DNS records for HTTP traffic from your origin
 {: #use-cis-proxies-for-dns-records}